pendragons-code/LISBDIE/README.md

  **Plans:**
     Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟
-    Next feature: JSON configuration!
-If there is a better library that you wanna share, pls do so! 🏹
+    Next feature: JSON configuration (I delayed this since I initially did not see a use for it.
+And I was blind.
+With a config file, it is easy to share the files and use the spammer with the same settings repeatedly)!
+If there is a better library that you wanna share regarding any part of the code, pls do so! 🏹

   # Attacking Methods! 🔫